Muelltrenninator/datly/packages/datly_server/bin/legal/privacy.md

 ## 10. Sharing & subprocessors

-We may use subprocessors (hosting providers, ML platforms, security services) to store and process data.
+We use trusted subprocessors to store and process data.
+Specifically, our primary hosting provider is **Hetzner Online GmbH**, located in **Nuremberg, Germany (eu-central)**, where we utilize a private shared server environment.
 Subprocessors are contractually required to process data only on our instructions and to implement appropriate safeguards.
 We may share de-identified or aggregated research outputs or models; usernames and email addresses will **not** be included in training datasets or shared model artifacts.

 ## 11. Minors